adamfortuna/adamfortuna-v4/source/articles/2013-11-01-2-years-of-crossfit.markdown

 tags: Personal, Self Improvement
 header: /images/galleries/articles/2-years-of-crossfit/gym.png
 header-height: 400
+description: How adopting a fitness habit affected my life.
 ---

 As of November 1st, I will have been doing [CrossFit](http://crossfit.com/) for 2 years.
 What started as a casual twice a week workout, slowly grew up to four and sometimes even 5 workouts a week.
 It's been an amazing, life changing experience that I bring up in conversation entirely too often.
 2 years seems like as good a time as any to reflect and detail my experience so far.